jake-knerr/jakes-dictionary/README.md

 Note, `slack.com` makes all API requests to `api.slack.com` using `content-type: multipart/form-data` to keep the CORS requests simple.
 Responses can be of any content type.

 See [Preflight Request](#cross-origin-resource-sharing-cors-preflight-request), [Same Site](#same-site-same-site-cross-site-cross-site), and [Same Origin](#same-origin-same-origin-cross-origin-cross-origin).

+#### Cryptographically Secure Pseudo-Random Number Generator (CSPRNG)

+a pseudo-random number generator that is suitable for use in cryptography.

 #### CSS Combinators